FAQ's

 Read more here.

-Yes and no. Yes, because art therapy has its foundation in psychology and counselling, and the art therapist and client develop a therapeutic relationship through the arts process, with clear boundaries and shared intentions.
+Yes and no. Yes, because expressive arts therapy is a form of psychotherapy and the arts therapist and client develop a therapeutic relationship through the arts process, with clear boundaries and shared intentions.
 No, because we don’t rely on talk therapy.

-No, art therapists do not interpret artwork.
+No, expressive arts therapists do not interpret art work.
 The client and therapist work collaboratively, reflectively exploring the art, which empowers the client to discover their own meaning-making.
-Journalling is another fantastic way that encourages meaning making within the art therapy session.

 Absolutely.
 Art therapy has much evidence-based and practice-based research.